opnfv/sfc/docs/release/configguide/feature.configuration.rst

 .. instructions applicable to the deploy tool used in the scenario.

-Before starting the installation of the SFC scenarios some preparation of the machine that will host the Colorado Fuel cluster must be done.
+Before starting the installation of the SFC scenarios some preparation of the machine that will host the Danube Fuel cluster must be done.

 Installation of required packages
 ---------------------------------